-Technology protection measures shall be used on each District computer with Internet access.
-They shall include a filtering device that protects against Internet access by both adults and minors to visual depictions that are: (1) obscene, (2) pornographic, or (3) harmful or inappropriate for students, as defined by federal law and as determined by the Superintendent or designee.
-The Superintendent or designee shall enforce the use of such filtering devices.
-An administrator, supervisor, or other authorized person may disable the filtering device for bona fide research or other lawful purpose, provided the person receives prior permission from the Superintendent or system administrator.
-The Superintendent or designee shall include measures in this policy's implementation plan to address the following:
+Each District computer with Internet access shall include a filtering device that protects against Internet access by both adults and minors to visual depictions that are: (1) obscene, (2) pornographic, or (3) harmful or inappropriate for students, as defined by the Children's Internet Protection Act and as determined by the Superintendent or designee.

+The system administrator and Building Principal shall monitor student Internet access.